 This doesn’t mean that they don’t have to be involved during the discovery phase.
 On the contrary: a tech point of view always brings fresh ideas on the ideation table.
 Moreover customer closeness is good for everyone, tech team included!

-What we really want to achieve with this approach is to reduce unnecessary time and money investment, and keep off the engineers tables any bad idea so that they can spend their precious time and skills on something beneficial for the company.
+What we really want to achieve with this approach is to reduce unnecessary time and money investment, and keep bad ideas off the engineers tables so that they can spend their precious time and skills on something beneficial for the company.